itsrainingmani/brainfuck-py/README.md

-# Simple Interpreter for the Brainfuck esolang written in Python
+# Brainfuck Interpreter in Python

 ```text